mattlenius/Rnfoodencuesta/encuesta/README.md

 _To deploy the application you must take into account send the profile to be used by java arg, example -Dspring.profiles.active = dev_

-* The database is mounted in aws for greater ease and not having to use external applications to have to configure the database
+* The database is mounted in aws for greater ease and not having to use external applications to have to configure the database.

 ## Built with 🛠️